larryweinhouse/larry-sandbox/delivery.md

 See above for naming convention of all products.
 It is very important to include the date that links us to the particular build.
 For example: "us_places.factual.2019-01-22.1548972589.tab.gz" Is created with data in build directory 2019-01-22.

 - **[Current workflow](https://github.com/Factual/PartnerServices/tree/master/auto_updates/workflow)**
-This is a series of Drake workflow jobs and one liners that get us from a to z for a delivery cycle :-) This page also shows the roadmap as to where I have wanted to take the delivery project.
+This is a series of Drake workflow jobs and one liners that get us from a to z including all of the above deliverables each delivery cycle :-) This page also shows the roadmap as to where I have wanted to take the delivery project.